-[Move each group across to their Postcard to the President slide in Miro.]
+[Hand out the Postcard to the President #4.]

-On your Miro slide, write responses to the following:
+On your worksheet, write responses to the following:

 - What three things do you want your President to do to strengthen your food system? - Tell your President the best ways to seek children's views on actions to take. - Tell your President how they should let children know about the actions the government is taking to make sure every child can eat well.